 Overall, current studies do provide us with a glimmer of hope for precision medicine in the treatment of AF.
 Biomarkers involved in atrial fibrosis and structural remodeling hold the potential to become valuable clinical biomarkers in the future.
 Furthermore, newer molecular techniques such as -omics studies, that are not discussed here, may reveal novel biomarkers in these pathways.
 However, the current biomarkers associated with AF do not provide benefit over more practical and cost-effective clinical risk scores and therefore have little utility in the clinic.

+Declarations of interest

+Gregory Y H Lip declares being a consultant for Bayer/Janssen, BMS/Pfizer, Medtronic, Boehringer Ingelheim, Novartis, Verseon and Daiichi-Sankyo and a speaker for BMS/Pfizer, Medtronic, Boehringer Ingelheim, and Daiichi-Sankyo.
+No fees are directly received personally.

+The authors have no other relevant affiliations or financial involvement with any organization or entity with a financial interest in or financial conflict with the subject matter or materials discussed in the manuscript apart from those disclosed.

 References

+Papers of special note have been highlighted as: * of interest ** of considerable interest to readers.

 [1] Lippi G, Sanchis-Gomar F, Cervellin G. Global epidemiology of atrial fibrillation: An increasing epidemic and public health challenge.
 Int.
 J. Stroke.
 2020;